Last updated: April 10, 2026

 If the child will be traveling during the guardianship period, the guardian should also carry a minor travel consent form for any trips that involve crossing a border or flying without a parent.

 If medical care is the primary concern and you do not need full guardianship, a minor medical consent form may be sufficient for shorter arrangements.
+For a closer look at what happens when a caregiver lacks the right documentation, see what happens if your child needs medical care and you're not there.

 Get Your Temporary Guardianship Agreement